4 DAYS FROM $1,999

 The city that launched the Titanic is often remembered today for the Troubles — but as you’ll discover on a panoramic tour, with those days well behind it, Belfast bubbles with activity, centered on a revitalized Victoria Square.
 Your tour ends at the Titanic Belfast museum, where you can mull over the stories behind this ill-fated ship.

 Discover the Isle of Mull in Scotland’s Inner Hebrides

 This morning you’ll anchor at Tobermory, an idyllic port whose waterfront is lined with multicolored houses, cozy pubs, crafts shops and inviting restaurants.
 You'll have some time at leisure to explore, perhaps visiting the An Tobar Arts Centre or the Mull Aquarium.
-Or, consider our optional tour to stately Duart Castle, which dates back to the 13th century.

 After lunch on board the Ocean Odyssey, you’ll do something you never thought you’d do in Scotland — embark on a safari.
 The Isle of Mull has earned a reputation as the premier wildlife and birding destination, and on a ranger-led wildlife safari, you’ll go looking for the red deer, otters, seals, whales, and even eagles that populate this isle.